VirtusLab/scala-cli/website/docs/commands/run.md

 ## Watch mode

-`--watch` makes `scala-cli` watch your code for changes, and re-runs it upon any change:
+`--watch` makes Scala CLI watch your code for changes, and re-runs it upon any change or when the `ENTER` key is passed from the command line:

 <ChainedSnippets>